slowernews/wisdom-tldr/README.md

 > *'The inspiration you are waiting for, in order to start, is on the other side of starting.'*

 > *'You don't have to be great to start, but you have to start to be great.'*

+> *'The journey of a thousand miles begins with a single step' -- Lao Tzu*

 > *'A year from now, you will wish you had started today.' -- Karen Lamb*